 Prison Transfers and Violence

 The prison transfers project introduces a new theory of inmate misconduct following the transfer of inmates between correctional institutions.
 Existing theory suggests that the immediate institutional environment and community environment from which inmates are imported influence infractions in the prison setting.
 This research proposed a third influence on infractions, namely the prison environment from which inmates are transferred out of having a lasting influence on misbehavior.
 Evidence supports the new theory, suggesting that inmates transferred from larger institutions with higher infraction rates, and to facilities with a different custody rating, commit more infractions following a transfer.
+Additional studies will seek to identify the impact of classification and optimize methods for new classification instruments that will optimize transfer efficiency and aim to reduce serious and violent infraction behavior.

 Assessing the Behavior and Needs of Veterans with Traumatic Brain Injury (TBI) in Washington State Prisons: Establishing a Foundation for Policy, Practice, and Education